gemeos95/CatchPokemonGame/README.md

 ## Testing

-I'm using the xunit tests
+To run the xunit tests, just type the following comands in your cmd.

 ```bash
 cd CatchPokemonGame/test